What is Joiner Transformation in Informatica?

 This can be normal join, full outer, master outer or detail outer join.
-In order to have better performance, you can make the source table as the master source which will have less number of records.
-To perform this task below steps can be helpful.
+To have better performance, you can make the source table as the master source, which will have fewer records.
+To perform this task below, steps can be helpful.

 Step 7: Go to ports tab and then select any column which you will like to make it act as masters.
 This is the last column in the ports tab where you can select the columns which should act as the master source.

-Step 8: Once this is done and the conditions are added in the joiner with its sources you can connect the ports to the output.
-Simply drag and drop the columns which you want in the output as per the condition decided.
+Step 8: Once this is done and the conditions are added in the joiner with its sources, you can connect the ports to the output.
+Drag and drop the columns which you want in the output as per the condition decided.

 Creating a workflow to run the joiner transformation which is created.

-Step 1: Once a mapping is created a workflow should also be created in order to execute and run it.
-Workflow enables to run a mapping with particular session properties.
+Step 1: Once a mapping is created, a workflow should also be created to execute and run it.
+Workflow enables us to run a mapping with particular session properties.
 This workflow can be created either manually or by using the Workflow wizard.
-If you have to create a workflow manually you can navigate to workflows and then click on create.
+If you have to create a workflow manually, you can navigate to workflows and then click on create.

 Step 2: Sessions can be of two types in Informatica.
 They can be reusable and non-reusable.
-For our session, it is preferable to create a non-reusable session that will be unique to our workflow.
-As the functionality of our workflow is unique and will not be reused we can keep this session as nonreusable.
+Our session should create a non-reusable session that will be unique to our workflow.
+As our workflow’s functionality is unique and will not be reused, we can keep this session as nonreusable.
 To create a new session, go to the Tasks menu and then select the create option.

 Step 3: Give a unique name to the session created.
 Click on a new session and then name it as m_Joiner.
-Once you click on create a new session is created where you can select the session corresponding to your mapping.
+Once you click on creating a new session, you can select the session corresponding to your mapping.

-Step 4: To set and define properties you can double click on the sessions ta which will help you in having properties common to your session.
+Step 4: To set and define properties you can double click on the sessions ta, which will help you have properties common to your session.

 This is a guide to Joiner Transformation in Informatica.
 Here we discuss how to perform Joiner Transformation in Informatica along with the workflow.
 You may also have a look at the following articles to learn more –